coursera/courseraresearchexports/README.rst

 autocomplete
 ^^^^^^^^^^^^

-To enable tab autocomplete, please install `argcomplete <https://github.com/kislyuk/argcomplete>`_ using ``pip install autocomplete``.
+To enable tab autocomplete, please install `argcomplete <https://github.com/kislyuk/argcomplete>`_ using ``pip install autocomplete`` and execute ``activate-global-python-argcomplete``.
+Open a new shell and press tab for autocomplete functionality.

-See the argcomplete documentation for enable global autocomplete for your shell.
+See the argcomplete documentation for more details.

 Setup
 -----